Perseverancia-company/app-manager/doc/TODO/Bugs.md

 [2024/06/03]

-- [ ] Desktop entry startup not working
+- [-] Desktop entry startup not working

+Use pm2
 <!-- Tried left and right and I don't know how to fix it -->

 - [x] Apps keep running when they're killed